faenrandir/a_careful_examination/documents/book_of_mormon/two-models-for-bom-origins.md

 ---
-title: "Two models for the genesis of the Book of Mormon"
+title: "Models for the creation of the Book of Mormon"
 permalink: /two-models-for-bom-origins/
 maintopic: book-of-mormon
 doctype: short-summary